reyyghi/rhd_radialmenu/README.md

     local RadialItems = {
         id = "rhd_test:radial",
         label = "JNCK TEAM",
-        icon = "#user",
+        icon = "user",
         KeepOpen = true,
         canEnable = function()
-            return not IsEntityDead(cache.ped) --- can only be opened when the player is alive end,
+            return not IsEntityDead(PlayerPedId()) --- can only be opened when the player is alive end,
     }